 Grantees Improve Health-Care Access and Fight Climate Change

-A self-described “data and climate nerd,” Angela Kim, a recent recipient of a Christianson Grant, believes data is critical to fostering cultural understanding and fighting climate change.
+A self-described “data and climate nerd,” Angela Kim, a recent recipient of a Christianson Fellowship, believes data is critical to fostering cultural understanding and fighting climate change.

 "When I tell Americans that I grew up in a Korean household in South America," Angela said, "it helps to explain that there are actually 30,000 of us in Sao Paolo alone.
 Numbers help to validate our own experiences and give us the words to explain them to others."